kayaman/magj-learn/src/content/docs/aws/dea/plan/data-lake.md

 - Security and access control

-    QuickSight supports row-level and column-level security, so administrators can control data access based on user roles and permissions
+    QuickSight supports row-level and column-level security, so administrators can control data access based on user roles and permissions.

+#### Visualizing data with QuickSight

+The following steps provide a high-level overview of the process for creating visualizations and dashboards in QuickSight.
+The specific options and features might vary depending on your dataset, requirements, and the version of QuickSight you're using.